geraldonovais/setupvps/README.md

 # setupvps
-Script to install Docker, Git, Git LFS on your VPS and configure the first deploy from your GitHub account
+Script to install Docker, Git, Git LFS on your VPS

 ## Requirements